 - Students should be creating more than they are consuming during home learning.
 Online and remote learning can involve creating learning artifacts using online tools whereby learners can write stories, make photo collages and videos, draw, compose music, and create coded art projects.
 It also provides a perfect opportunity to give students guidance for creative hands-on learning, For example, they can help prepare meals using recipes, build Rube Goldberg-Chain reaction machines using household objects, and make art.
 An added benefit is that the act of creation has mental health benefits which are especially important during these Covid 19.
 Engaging in creative behaviors improves brain function, mental health, and physical health.

 - During these stressful times, both the teacher and student need to experience fun and enjoyment in learning.
 Most educators know how to plan and teach learning activities that make the students laugh, play, and feel joy.
 These types of learning experiences should be the focus in the students’ home environments.
-The educator should consider those activities that students typically like – Kahoot quiz games, coding games like Scratch and Tynker, media creation through tools like Adobe Spark and WeVideo, making comic strips with Storyboard That or Make Beliefs and digital Breakout Edu games.
+The educator should consider those activities that students typically like – Kahoot quiz games, coding games like Scratch and Tynker, media creation through tools like Adobe Spark and WeVideo, making comic strips with Storyboard That or Make Beliefs, fun math games to play on Zoom, and digital Breakout Edu games.

 The founder of User Generated Education.
 Teacher of Gifted Elementary Students at Santa Fe Public Schools.

 Check Jackie’s awesome posts:

 “If a student can answer 5 math problems correctly, they don’t need a worksheet with 30”